An empirical study of question discussions on Stack Overflow: Case Study Results

-\textbf{The answering process takes less time in questions with a small to moderate amount of discussion.} When there are 8 or fewer comments for \Qda{} (5 or fewer comments for \Qdaa{}), questions receive their first (accepted) answer faster compared to questions with no discussions.
-The shorter answering time suggests these discussions are beneficial to the questions, and help the questions to get answered in a shorter amount of time.
-On the other hand, when the number of comments grows larger, questions receive answers more slowly.
-Overall, \textbf{the number of comments is strongly correlated with both \tfa{} (i.e., $\rho = 0.746$, $p \ll 0.05$) and \taa{} (i.e., $\rho = 0.726$, $p \ll 0.05$)}.
+Overall, \textbf{the number of comments is strongly correlated with both \tfa{} (i.e., $\rho = 0.709$, $p \ll 0.05$) and \taa{} (i.e., $\rho = 0.806$, $p \ll 0.05$)}.
 Fig.~\ref{fig:time_question_post_to_answer} shows the median \tfa{} and \taa{} of questions with respect to the number of received comments before their respected answering events.
 Questions with many discussions also take a longer time to answer.
 One possibility is that the difficulty of these questions is also higher, therefore requiring more effort by the users to have an extended discussion before the question can be answered.
-At the same time, for the \emph{answer-receiving-time} of \Qwc{}, we find that it takes a median of 5,493.5 secs (i.e., 1.53 hrs) and 7,892 secs (i.e., 2.2 hrs) to receive the first answer and the accepted answer.
+At the same time, for the \emph{answer-receiving-time} of \Qwc{}, we find that it takes a median of 5,935 secs (i.e., 1.6 hrs) and 8,438.5 secs (i.e., 2.3 hrs) to receive the first answer and the accepted answer.
 The answering time follows the same trend of more discussions, i.e., a longer answering time.
 The strong correlation between the number of comments that a question receives and the \emph{answer-receiving-time} suggests a close relationship between question discussions and creating answers.
 Our findings suggest that after a question is asked, interested users may offer help first in comments when an answer can't be created immediately.
 Therefore, they begin the Q\&A process by discussing with the asker through commenting.
 This is also supported by our observations in RQ1 and RQ2 where discussions mainly begin before answering and a high proportion of answerers participate in question discussions.

-\begin{rqsumbox}[title={RQ3 Summary:}] Question revisions for \Qwc{} are more likely to lead to larger edits in the question body, with a median increase of 97 characters to the question body.
-While there is a strong correlation between the number of comments and the \emph{answer-receiving-time}, the answering process takes less time for questions with a small to moderate amount of discussion compared to questions with no discussion. \end{rqsumbox}
+\begin{rqsumbox}[title={RQ3 Summary:}] Question revisions for \Qwc{} are more likely to lead to larger edits in the question body, with a median increase of 114 characters to the question body.
+A strong correlation exists between the \emph{answer-receiving-time} and number of comments before the answer, suggesting its close relationship with answering activities. \end{rqsumbox}